 We Research the best French Presses for Camping & Hiking

-If like me you enjoy the great outdoors, and also like your French Press style of coffee, then this article should really help you out.
-At home I use different brewing methods for my coffee.
+If like us you enjoy the great outdoors, and also like your French Press style of coffee, then this article should really help you out.
+At home we use different brewing methods for my coffee.

-One of those happens to be the French Press which I still like to use.
-I use the classic glass style cafetiere which I am pretty sure you will find in thousands of homes across the UK.
+One of those happens to be the French Press which we still like to use.
+We use the classic glass style cafetiere which we are pretty sure you will find in thousands of homes across the UK.
 It remains a very popular coffee brewing choice.

-For a camp trip though, I doubt if it would survive very long.
+For a camp trip though, we doubt if it would survive very long.
 That is simply because most French Presses are made almost entirely from glass.

 Best Camping French Press Option

 For camping, a stainless steel French Press is a better and safer option as there is zero risk of any glass breaking which would be a bit of a disaster.

 Now you can get these for the home and we do like them a lot.
 For travelling though, and especially for camping or hiking, we like something that is built specifically for the outdoors.

 Bodum Travel Press Set